Pauli Jørgensen: Club career

 Born in Frederiksberg, Jørgensen played all of his club football within the Copenhagen area.
 His parents moved to Amager, where he began playing youth football for B 1908 in 1916.
 While playing for B 1908, the young Pauli watched an exhibition match between local Amager players and players from BK Frem, and was very impressed by the play of Frem's Danish internationals Sophus "Krølben" Nielsen and Sophus Hansen.
 He moved to the youth team of BK Frem in 1918, where he played alongside later internationals Kaj Uldaler and Knud Christoffersen.
-Then followed a stint at Amager club BK Fix from 1920 to 1923, while he was studying to become a car mechanic.
+Then followed a stint at Amager club BK Fix from 1920 to 1923, when he was studying to become a car mechanic.

 Jørgensen found his way back to Frem in 1924.
 This was to be his only club for the rest of his playing career.
 Two weeks after his return, Jørgensen made his debut for the senior BK Frem team and scored two goals as Frem beat KFUMs Boldklub 4–2.
 Frem was a working man's club which played in the yearly Copenhagen Championships as well as the Copenhagen Cup.
 Under coach Axel A. Byrval, Pauli established himself in the Frem team which won the 1925 Copenhagen Cup, beating Akademisk Boldklub (AB) 5–1 in the final.
 Frem also won the Copenhagen Cup in 1927.
 The winner of the Copenhagen Championship went on to play the best team from the rest of Denmark for the title of Danish champion.
 In the first years with Pauli in the team, Frem's best finish was a 3rd place in the 1925–26 Copenhagen Championship.
 In 1927, a nationwide competition was inaugurated, and Pauli's footballing skills could now be seen by spectators around the country.